Promensil, does it work for hot flashes?

 Effect of isoflavones on lipids and bone turnover markers in menopausal women.

 Maturitas.
 2004.
-Schult TM, et al. Center for Chronic Disease Outcomes Research, Minneapolis VA Medical Center, MN, USA
+Schult TM.
+Center for Chronic Disease Outcomes Research, Minneapolis VA Medical Center, MN, USA

 significantly reduce menopausal hot flush symptoms compared with placebo.